Going abroad can be nerve-wracking and frightening, but most of all worth it.

 Be sure to do your research on your destination.
 I didn’t research much about Thailand before going and it turned out wonderfully.
 I didn’t research South Korea before I went and well, it turned out to be a completely different experience than my Thailand adventure.
 BUT I am thankful that I ended up going because I would have never learned some of the lessons that I was taught while being there.

 Learning the language and culture will help you a ton.
-One thing I always like to do before traveling to a new country is learning the basics of the language.
+One thing I always find useful before traveling to a new country: learning the basics of the language.
 And by basics, I mean greetings, locations, words to use in an emergency, etc. I usually just download some videos off of YouTube.
 I also highly recommend using Duolingo or Memrise.
 They are both free unless you choose to upgrade.
 However, I have found that the free versions are just as useful.

 If there is any travel abroad information that you can take from reading this: take that first step and travel abroad!

 There are many others going through the same things that you are going through and can help.
 Make sure to reach out and connect with people.
-I recently joined a few different Facebook groups that have social events and people living in Mexico because that just could be my next destination.
 The people in the travel community are always so accepting and kind- you will find friends.